kelvintawe12/summative-ml/P.README.md

 - Swagger UI (public, tests use this): https://summative-ml-hliu.onrender.com/docs
 - The `/predict` POST endpoint accepts JSON inputs and returns `predicted_weight_gain_lbs`.
 Use the Swagger UI above to exercise the endpoint (do NOT use localhost when submitting tests).

-YouTube demo (≤ 5 minutes)
-- Demo video: <INSERT_YOUTUBE_URL_HERE>
-  (Replace the placeholder above with a publicly accessible YouTube link of at most 5 minutes.)

 Run the mobile/web app (Flutter)
 1. Prerequisites
    - Install Flutter (stable) and enable the desired platforms (web, Android or iOS).
 See https://flutter.dev/docs/get-started/install.